Dealing with casting in dance can be a challenge…

 At just about every level, dancers experience the doubt and insecurity that comes with casting decisions by artistic staff.
-Dealing with casting in dance can be difficult.
+Dealing with this can be difficult.

-As you move along as a dancer from pre-professional training to (sometimes) college to company life, casting sheets can continue to be a source of anxiety.
+As you move along as a dancer from pre-professional training to (sometimes) college to company life, casting sheets can be a big source of anxiety.

 All too often, we begin to quantify our value based on what roles are bestowed upon us.